Sony To Get Away From Gadgets, And Shift To Entertainment And Gaming

 Sony’s online TV service PlayStation Vue, however, continues to lose money.
 It has recently lost access to NBC, Fox, CBS, and ABC.

-On Thursday, when he unveils the new 3-year plan, the new CEO Kenichiro Yoshida is, according to the same outlet, likely to address the issues of patent licensing and intellectual property.
+On Thursday, when he unveils the new three-year plan, the new CEO Kenichiro Yoshida is, according to the same outlet, likely to address the issues of patent licensing and intellectual property.